 Some cautionary tales to help you avoid some common pitfalls and instead, choose a build process that emphasizes quality early on.

 by Jay Newlin

 I once worked for a company that specialized in rescuing software projects when they hit disaster.
 The company was aptly named DmgCtrl (pronounced “damage control”).
-We were a lot like an EMT or open heart surgeon but for software.
+We were a lot like an EMT or open heart surgeon but for custom software.

 Story A: College Scholarship App

 The company’s idea was fantastic: How can we help high schoolers connect with scholarships to help pay for college?
 Believe it or not, there are a lot of scholarships that are not awarded because students aren’t aware that they exist or how to apply for them!

 The team spent lots of time and money focusing almost exclusively on the user interface: how to make completing a lengthy questionnaire cool and engaging.
 An admirable goal.